Top Tips To Squeeze Every Mile From A Gallon

 What Makes a Car More Fuel Efficient?

-The following practices make a car more fuel-efficient: proper tire inflation, cruise control on highways, proper load and speed limits, judicious driving (avoiding harsh acceleration and late braking, aggressive cornering), enough fuel in the tank (at least half full), and no idling.
+The following practices make a car more fuel-efficient: proper tire inflation, cruise control on highways, proper tire load and speed limits, judicious driving (avoiding harsh acceleration, late braking, and aggressive cornering), enough fuel in the tank (at least half-full), and no idling.

 What Is Good Fuel Consumption In a Car?